 Traffic School Options

-If you are eligible for and select the Basic Driver Improvement School (Driving or Traffic School) option, adjudication (judgment) is withheld on your traffic ticket, the cost of the traffic ticket increases, and the Florida Department of Highway Safety and Motor Vehicles will not assess points against your driving record.
+If you are eligible for and select the Basic Driver Improvement School (Driving or Traffic School) option, adjudication (judgment) is withheld on your traffic ticket, the cost of the traffic ticket decreases, and the Florida Department of Highway Safety and Motor Vehicles will not assess points against your driving record.
 A course completion certificate with the ticket number (not the case number) on it must be electronically filed* by the traffic school with the Hillsborough County Clerk's Office within 60 calendar days from the date the ticket was issued.
 Florida allows drivers to make the driving school election once within a 12-month period and no more than five times in your lifetime.

 *Effective July 1, 2019, driver improvement course providers must submit the B1 Basic Drive Improvement course completion information electronically to the Florida Department of Highway Safety and Motor Vehicles within five (5) days after the course is successfully completed.
 Course providers then have three (3) days to submit the information to the Clerk of the Circuit Court of the county where the citation is issued.
 It is your responsibility to ensure the school electronically submitted your certificate.
 School completion certificates for the 8 hour Basic Driver Improvement, Advanced Driver Improvement, DUI and DUI Level II must be submitted to our office within 60 days.
 Failure to ensure that the school completion certificate was submitted will result in the suspension of your driving privileges, points being assessed to your record, and assessments of additional costs.
 You can check online 24/7/365 to see if the Clerk received your certificate.
 If it is not shown as received, you must contact your school and ask them to submit it electronically.